 Finally, there are important methodological lessons to be learned by anthropologists and other social scientists through the study of hacking.
 The obsession with “the digital” in contemporary scholarship is a kind of Stockholm Syndrome: we have been kidnapped by shiny new technologies and the discourse of innovation, and as a result we have come to love our captors.
-But the digital is not a panacea for the problems of collaborative research in anthropology and the human sciences at large; but it can certainly help if digital technologies are redesigned to further promote collaborative engagements between ourselves and with the communities with which we conduct research.
-Digitisation of field research carries potential benefits with respect to the ease of archival and data sharing, allowing for longitudinal and extensive comparative studies.
+The digital (as in “digital humanities”) is no panacea for the problems of collaborative research in anthropology and the human sciences at large; even if digital technologies must be redesigned to further promote collaborative engagements between ourselves and with the communities with which we conduct research.
+Digitisation of field research carries potential benefits with respect to the ease of archiving and data sharing, allowing for longitudinal and extensive comparative studies.
 But it also carries serious issues of data privacy and anonymity as most researchers (in both the sciences and humanities) are not well informed and trained to handle problems of information security.
-Hacking, in this regard, is an important source of practices and workarounds, both in the sense of invention and inversion, to deal with questions of information security, sharing, and remote collaboration across transnational lines of exchange– but it also represents a danger that transcends the immediate ethical relations that anthropologists have traditionally been concerned with.
+Hacking, in this regard, is an important source of practices and workarounds—in the sense of invention and inversion—to deal with questions of information security, sharing, and remote collaboration across transnational lines of exchange; but it also represents a danger that transcends the immediate ethical relations that anthropologists have traditionally been concerned with.
 In the future, we may have more to learn from hacking than about it.

 Further resources